Thomas Dongan (judge): Background

 He was the fourth and youngest son of John Dongan of Castletown, County Kildare (died 1592), second Remembrancer of the Exchequer of Ireland, and his wife Margaret Forster, daughter of Walter Forster, a wine merchant of Winetavern Street, Dublin.
 His parents died when Thomas was still an infant, and he and his brothers were fostered with relatives.
-His eldest brother Sir Walter Dongan (1579-1626) was created the first of the Dongan Baronets, and was the ancestor of the Earls of Limerick.
-His father, son of Thady Dongan of Fishamble Street, Dublin and his wife Joan Donlan, was a wealthy man, and left him substantial lands, mainly in County Kildare.
+His eldest brother Sir Walter Dongan (1579–1626) was created the first of the Dongan Baronets, and was the ancestor of the Earls of Limerick.
+His father John Dongan, son of Thady Dongan of Fishamble Street, Dublin and his wife Joan Donlan, was a wealthy man, and left him substantial lands, mainly in County Kildare.

 Early career

 Thomas entered Lincoln's Inn in 1615 but was expelled for recusancy.
 It is likely that he remained a convinced Roman Catholic all his life (although his son-in-law records that he raised his children as Protestants, and his first wife Grace was a Protestant), but by 1627 he had outwardly conformed to the Church of England, and was readmitted to Lincoln's Inn and called to the English Bar.
 His clients included the Lord High Treasurer, Lionel Cranfield, 1st Earl of Middlesex.
-He married an English wife, Grace Palmer of Nottinghamshire, and practised in England for some years.
+He married an English wife, Grace Palmer of Nottinghamshire, and practised law in England for some years.
 He returned to Ireland, where he was admitted to the King's Inn and called to the Irish Bar in 1640.
 He lived near Castletown, in a house which his father had left him.